Ghazal 15, Verse 5

 This verse is another part of a sort of quasi-'verse-set' that begins with {15,2}.

-The wordplay with farq is cleverly left implicit: the word here refers to the beloved (or more literally perhaps to her head) as the 'summit' of coquetry, but its far more common meaning is the 'separation' that drives the lover toward suicide; this is a fine example of iihaam .
+The wordplay with farq is cleverly left implicit: the word here refers to the beloved (or more literally to her 'head') as the 'summit' of coquetry, but its far more common meaning is the 'separation' that drives the lover toward suicide (see the definition above).

-In addition, the lover's be-;xvaabii or sleeplessness is juxtaposed to the beloved's pillow of kam;xvaab, velvet.
-As a fringe benefit (like the fringe on a velvet pillow, of course), the literal meaning of kam;xvaab is 'of little sleep,' which resonates with the 'sleeplessness' of the lover.
+In addition, the lover's be-;xvaabii or sleeplessness is juxtaposed to the beloved's pillow of kam;xvaab ('kincob', thoroughly explained in Hobson-Jobson), an elegant fabric made of silk brocaded with flowers in gold or silver.
+As a fringe benefit (like the fringe on a fancy pillow, of course), the literal meaning of kam-;xvaab (though not the etymological source of the name) is 'little-sleep,' which resonates beautifully with the 'sleeplessness' of the lover.

-It's the lover's head that's in search of a wall; he longs to smash his head against a wall and thus attain at least unconsciousness, if not death.
-And the literal 'summit of coquetry,' the beloved's own head, lies unconscious, deeply asleep, having sunk itself luxuriously into its velvet pillow.
+It's the sleepless lover's head that's in search of a wall; he longs to smash his head against a wall and thus attain at least unconsciousness, if not death.
+And the literal 'summit of coquetry,' the beloved's own head, lies unconscious, deeply asleep, having sunk itself luxuriously into its fancy brocaded ('little-sleep') pillow.
+This is a verse of gorgeously interlocked wordplay.